hartwigmedical/hmftools/gripss/README.md

 Note that for DSB and hotspot rescue, neither the rescued variant nor the rescuing variant is permitted to be a DEL, INS or DUP < 10kb in length.

 ## Version History and Download Links
+- Upcoming
+  - Only include specified samples in VCF output
+  - `tumor` argument is now mandatory
+  - `reference` argument is still optional but excluding it will run in [tumor-only mode](#tumor-only-mode)
 - [1.8](https://github.com/hartwigmedical/hmftools/releases/tag/gripss-v1.8)
   - Legs of variant always have same filters
 - [1.7](https://github.com/hartwigmedical/hmftools/releases/tag/gripss-v1.7)